 Although there is no assessed course work for Biochemistry and Molecular Biology it is an essential part of your scientific training that, in your supervision work and any other writings, you ensure you are following best practice regarding avoiding plagiarism.

-General university guidelines are available
+General university guidelines are available at:

-Faculty guidelines are also available
+Faculty guidelines are available at:

 Note that the use of essays purchased from any source or copied from other students is unacceptable regardless of whether the source is acknowledged.